 - Are there possible noise sources that may affect working in the office (ongoing construction, close to highways, near a fire or police station, etc)

-Good luck on your office space hunting!
+Good luck with your office space hunting!